Albuquerque Wells Fargo workers vote to unionize

-ALBUQUERQUE, N.M. — Employees at an Albuquerque Wells Fargo branch will vote on whether they will unionize after announcing their intentions last month.
+ALBUQUERQUE, N.M. — Employees at an Albuquerque Wells Fargo branch voted to unionize after announcing their intentions last month.

-The vote will take place in-person December 20.
-It will come a month after a group of six workers at the location near Montgomery and Juan Tabo filed a petition to unionize with the National Labor Relations Board.
+They agreed to unionize in a 5-3 vote Dec.
+20. It comes a month after a group of six workers at the location near Montgomery and Juan Tabo filed a petition to unionize with the National Labor Relations Board.

 In a letter to Wells Fargo CEO Charles Scharf, the Albuquerque workers say their location is understaffed.